Learning is the Key to a Life Free of Violence.

 The Power & Control Wheel

-This is a particularly helpful tool in understanding the overall pattern of abusive and violent behaviors, which are used by a batterer to establish and maintain control over his partner.
+This is a particularly helpful tool in understanding the overall pattern of abusive and violent behaviors, which are used by a batterer to establish and maintain control over their partner.
 Very often, one or more violent incidents are accompanied by an array of these other types of abuse.
 They are less easily identified, yet firmly establish a pattern of intimidation and control in the relationship.
 View the Power & Control Wheel here.

 The Cycle of Violence